-17 th June 1988 C. R. No. 6046 (W) of 1979 Constitution of India, Articles 29.
-30(1) - Bhowanipore Education Society College, if a linguistic minority institution - Calcutta University (Temporary Supersession) Act, 1978, Calcutta University Act.
-1979 and Statutes 93 and 100 framed thereunder if applicabile to such institution - Extent of the University's power to interfere with management and administration on the basis of the Act and statutes.
+17 th June 1988 C. R. No. 6046 (W) of 1979 Constitution of India, Articles 29, 30(1) - Bhowanipore Education Society College, if a linguistic minority institution - Calcutta University (Temporary Supersession) Act, 1978, Calcutta University Act, 1979 and Statutes 93 and 100 framed thereunder if applicabile to such institution - Extent of the University's power to interfere with management and administration on the basis of the Act and statutes.
 The petitioner Education Society was Registered under the Societies Registration Act on the basis of Memorandum and Articles of Association providing for management and administration.
-Both Memorandum and Articles signed by members of Gujarati community and - provides inter alia as follows : "It membership of the said Society is confined to a person who has attained the age of 21 years and whose mother tongue is Gujrati or who can read, write or speak Gujrati will be eligible.
+Both Memorandum and Articles signed by members of Gujarati community and - provides inter alia as follows: "It membership of the said Society is confined to a person who has attained the age of 21 years and whose mother tongue is Gujrati or who can read, write or speak Gujrati will be eligible.
 The management and control of the affairs of the Society shall vest with Central Committee.
 The day-to-day affairs of the institutions shall be managed by the respective Governing Bodies, the Managing Committee or any other Committee, as the case may be, shall work under control and supervision of the Central Committee."
-It is the case of the petitioners that the said Soclety being established and managed by the members of linguistic minority, to wit, the Gujrati Community, in the State of West CWN Gujrati Edn.
+It is the case of the petitioners that the said Society being established and managed by the members of linguistic minority, to wit, the Gujrati Community, in the State of West (50) 17.

+94 CWN Gujrati Edn.
 Society v.
-Univ. of Calcutta 563 an impairment of the right to administer, the article comes into play and the interference cannot be justified by pleading the interest of the general public.
+Univ. of Calcutta 5 an impairment of the right to administer, the article comes into play and the interference cannot be justified by pleading the interest of the general public.
 The interests justifying interference can only be the interests of the minority concerned."
-44. Reference has also been made to the case of lyer Memorial Educational Society & Ors. v.
-The State of West Bengal & Ors., reported in (1980) 2 Calcutta High-Court Notes 234.
-There it has been obser- " The law on the subject is therefore absolute clear.
-Under the article 30(1) of the Constitution of India the religious and linguistic minorities have a right not only to establish but to administer their educational institutions.
-That right may be subject to certain regulatory measures In the interest of public health, sanitation, maintenance of academic standard and so on.
+Educational Society & Ors. v.
+The State of West Bengal & Ors., reported in (1980) 2 Calcutta High Court Notes 254.
+There it has been observed as follows: Under the article 30(1) of the Constitution of India the religious and linguistic minorities have a right not only to establish but to administer their educational institutions.
+That right may be subject to certain regulatory measures in the interest of public health, sanitation, maintenance of academic standard and so on.
 But those regulations must not amount to restriction.
 If it does, it will be violative of Article 30 of the Constitution of India."
 In the light of the principles laid down in the aloresaid decisions the validity of the notifications dated 27th April, 1979 and 13th April, 1983 has to be decided.
 I have already set out the notifications.
 The notification dated 27th April, 1979 however has been. superseded by the notification dated 13th April, 1983.
 In my view the purported notifications are beyond the powers of the University.
 By the said notifications rights of the linguistic minority institution guaranteed by Art.
 30(1) of the Constitution have been taken away.
 In other words, the said notifications are inconsistent with Art.
 30(1).
 If the said notifications containing provisions regarding the linguistic minority institutions are given effect to, the same would offend Article 29 and 30 of the Constitution.
 It cannot be disputed on the facts of this case that Bhowanipore Education Society College being a linguistic minority institution is protected by Art.
-30(1) of the Consti-Iution and as such no direction can be given to the College authorities to form Governing Body which is contrary to the Memorandum, Rules 45 In the view I have taken it is not necessary to decide whether the notifications dated 27th April 1979 or the notification dated 13th April 1983 is ultra vires for alleged non compliance with mandatory requirements and conditions of Section 51.
-For reasons aloresaid this application succeeds.
+30(1) of the Consti-Iution and as such no direction can be given to the College authorities to form Governing Body which is contrary to the Memorandum, Rules whether the notifications dated 27th April 1979 or the notification dated 13th April 1983 is ultra vires for alleged non compliance with mandatory requirements and conditions of Section 51.
+For reasons aforesaid this application succeeds.